mschira/markFirstGit/readme.md

 Hello, this is my first markdown file for demo wiki
-`I can make funny text`
-We could use many different files, such as html or even pdf and word document (~~I believe~~ I tested, see AnchorManuscript).
+`I can make funny text, this gray background is commonly used to mark text one should type into a command line` We could use many different files, such as html or even pdf and word document (~~I believe~~ I tested, see AnchorManuscript).
 What you see here is a simpple markdown (md).
 Not sure that is the best, but markdown seems pretty convenient.